chrispsn/mesh-spreadsheet/README.md

 ### Packaging

 - A fully-in-browser WASM version, to make Mesh easier to try out.
+- Electron (or similar?), so that Mesh can interact more with the filesystem without needing a server.
 - A containerised (Dockerised?) version, to make installation easier.

 ### Deep dive: editable dicts and tables